kn-kn/NHL-game-prediction/README.md

 This project was completed using Jupyter Notebook and Python utilizing Pandas, NumPy and Scikit-Learn.

 This project was a great learning experience as this is my first attempt in learning Github.
-For starters I have simply uploaded the external images and the notebook into this repository in the event you would like to replicate this project to learn as well!
+For starters I have simply uploaded the Jupyter/ IPython notebook into this repository in the event you would like to replicate this project to learn as well!